0330 822 0505

 Step 2: Work out how much you need to borrow

-The next step in the process involves knowing how much money you need access to.
+The next step involves knowing how much money you need access to.
 Your plans for the funds and reasons for remortgaging will dictate the amount you need to borrow.

-There’s no perfect answer and the right path to take will be the one that best suits your personal circumstances.
+There’s no perfect answer, and the path that best suits your personal circumstances will be the one you choose.

-Some lenders may offer more favourable terms than others based on your individual situation.
-So you need a solid plan in place if you’re hoping to find the best mortgage deal for your unencumbered home.
+Some lenders may offer more favourable terms than others based on your situation.
+So you need a solid plan if you’re hoping to find the best mortgage deal for your unencumbered home.

 Step 3: Speak to a broker

-An expert broker who has experience with this process is going to be able to assess your whole financial situation swiftly, and direct you down the most secure route.
+An expert broker who has experience with this process can swiftly assess your financial situation and direct you down the most secure route.

-The advisors we work with will be able to find you the best mortgage deal and pair you up with the lender who has the most appropriate offer for your circumstances.
+The advisors we work with can find you the best mortgage deal and match you with the lender who has the most appropriate offer for your circumstances.

-This clarity and guidance will make the whole process much more straightforward, allowing you to make fully informed decisions with all the correct information to hand.
+This clarity and guidance will make the whole process much more straightforward, allowing you to make fully informed decisions with all the correct information at your disposal.

-If you make an enquiry we can arrange for a specialist in this area to contact you straight away.
+If you make an enquiry, we can arrange for a specialist in this area to contact you immediately.

 Our Broker-Matching Service Guaranteed!